shivam060404/SupportPilot-AI/README.md

 3. Only `execute_approved_action` can run the capability — it independently verifies a matching `APPROVED` record in the database before touching the business service.
 Mismatched targets, replays (`ALREADY_EXECUTED`), rejections and unapproved attempts are all blocked and audit-logged.

 The sensitive capability is deliberately **not** exposed on the MCP server; enforcement lives outside the LLM.

+### Sticky escalation routing

+Routing is deterministic keyword pre-triage **plus** a sticky rule: while a session has an unresolved approval request (`PENDING` or `APPROVED`-not-yet-executed), all follow-up messages stay with the Tier-2 agent — so natural phrasing like *"it's approved, go ahead"* correctly triggers the guarded execution instead of falling back to Tier 1.

 ---